italiangrid/voms/README.md

 After this step a notification is sent to the VO admin who has to approve the member's request.
 The user will be informed via email of the VO admin decision on the request.

 ### Managing users

 The user management section of the VOMS-Admin web interface allows administrators to manage all the information regarding VO membership, i.e., membership status, certificates, groups, roles, generic attributes etc.

-#### Suspending users
 It is now possible to suspend users.
 Suspended users will still be part of the VO, but will not be able to obtain VOMS attribute certificates from the VOMS server.

 When suspending a user a reason for the suspension must be given.
-This reason will be included in a supension notification that will be sent to the user, and shown at voms-proxy-init time to suspended users that attempt to get a VOMS proxy.
+This reason will be included in a supension notification that will be sent to the user, and shown at `voms-proxy-init` time to suspended users that attempt to get a VOMS proxy.

 ### ACL Management

 The ACL link the navigation bar leads to the ACL management page.
 The ACL management pane displays ACL entries in the form of (Voms Administrator, Set of permissions) couples.
 The display uses the compact representation for VOMS permissions that has been already introduced earlier.

 ![](https://wiki.italiangrid.it/twiki/pub/VOMS/VOMSAdminUserGuide/acl-management.png)

-#### Adding access control entries

 ACL entries can be added to ACL or default ACLs by clicking on the “add entry” link.
 Permissions can be set for: